 The Elgin Community College Massage Therapy Program offers a multi-dimensional education that will prepare you for Illinois state licensure and a holistic career that integrates body, mind, and spirit.
 The total vocational certificate program consists of 38.5 credit hours.
 Classes include Wellness Concepts, Musculoskeletal Palpation, and Business for Massage Therapists.

 Continuing Massage Therapy Education

 Your Elgin education doesn’t stop after you start working.
 Staying up to date on massage methodology is essential for massage therapists.
 Elgin Community College is approved by The National Certification Board for Therapeutic Massage & Bodywork (NCBTMB) for continuing education.
-Explore our course offerings.
+Explore Our Offerings (Search Classes).

 Learn more about the Massage Therapy program at Elgin!

 Massage therapists improve their client's quality of life at every appointment.
 Are you ready to transform lives?
 Start with your own.Apply today